+Using the model, we can predict bipolar disease and schizophrenia with much higher accuracy from the transcriptome than from genotype alone; i.e., three times improvements (+18% vs. +6%) from the random prediction 50% for schizophrenia, Figure XXX).

 Moreover, the model also enables practical imputation of a subset of the transcriptome and epigenome, with an accuracy of ~70% (Figure xxx).
-We use the model to improve prediction of biological variables and psychiatric diseases by the addition of transcriptomic data to genotype, as compared to genotype alone.
-In particular, we can predict bipolar disease and schizophrenia with much higher accuracy from the transcriptome than from genotype alone; i.e., three times improvements (+18% vs. +6%) from the random prediction 50% for schizophrenia, Figure XXX).
-The imputed transcriptome also clearly adds predictive value, as we can predict schizophrenia with an accuracy of 61% using our model and an imputed transcriptome compared to 56% with genotype alone.
+After imputation, we can use the model to improve prediction of biological variables and psychiatric diseases by the addition of transcriptomic data to genotype, as compared to genotype alone.
+In particular, we can predict schizophrenia with an accuracy of 61% using our model and an imputed transcriptome compared to 56% with genotype alone.
 This result demonstrates the usefulness of even a limited amount of functional genomics information for unraveling gene-disease relationships.

-Further, we transform the results above to the liability scale in order to compare with heritability estimated on this scale using GCTA (Figure xxx).
+We transform the results above to the liability scale in order to compare with heritability estimated on this scale using GCTA (Figure xxx).
 Using the PEC cohort, we estimate that common SNPs and eSNPs explain x% and x% of liability for Schizophrenia respectively, which is comparable to previous estimates.
 The imputation-based DSPN model explains a comparable level of variance to the eSNPs (4.5%), suggesting this model is near optimal (although there may be further epistatic interactions the model can capture).
 The full DSPN model estimates that the transcriptome-based liability for the PFC is ~19.2%.
 Although we expect that a large portion of this will overlap with the common SNP based liability, it may also include environmental and epistatic contributions (see Supplemental Figure), precluding direct comparison.
 Similar estimates of the liability explained for Bipolar and Autism by the DSPN (imputation and full models) are given (Figure xxx).

+[[[* moved down]]We examined the connections learnt by the DSPN between intermediate and high-level phenotypes for potential mechanisms to see if they are biologically meaningful.
+For example, the module xxx is connected to genes enriched in the dopaminergic and glutamatergic synapse (GSEA enrichment score > xxx, Figure xx), and the module yyy is connecting to Age, and represents the neuronal cell fractions (Figure xxx).
+Furthermore, we used this model to recapitulate the pathways comprising the cross-layer nodes and predictive edges for particular phenotypes.
+For example, as highlighted in Figure xxx, the schizophrenia (SCZ) trait is activated by two modules on the layer of hidden nodes corresponding to glutamatergic signaling and excitatory synapse, respectively.
+The modules are connected by a set of genes including GRIN1, which are regulated by corresponding QTLs (e.g., rs1146020) and enhancers (e.g., GH09H137166) as shown in the blowup gene regulatory mechanism.
+In addition, we also found some suggestive connections for SCZ such as module(s) corresponding to dopamine-related pathways and complement pathways (Figure xxx).
+These modules are connected to the C4 family genes, regulated by eQTLs and enhancers (p<1e-4).
+The complete functional annotations of modules are available in supplement.

 IX.
 Discussion (558)